 Well, in my own opinion, it’s simple: Yes, it sure is.

-There’s plenty of space here, enough that you’ll have no problem getting off-the-beaten-path to indulge in some of the city’s quieter moments with little interference from the usual tourist crowds.
+There’s plenty of space here.
+Even in a busy city like Singapore, there’s enough room to get off-the-beaten-path.
+On the park’s trails, you can indulge in some of the city’s quieter moments.
+All with little interference from the usual tourist crowds.

 Supertree Grove & OCBC Skyway

 The most famous section of Gardens by the Bay is the space-age Supertree Grove.
 It’s located in the Bay South Garden near the Marina Bay Sands.

 You can the Supertree Grove via walkway from the iconic Marina Bay Sands Hotel.
 Approaching the Gardens, you’ll feel as if you’ve stepped onto another planet.
 The effect is even more pronounced when you visit after sundown.

 The main grove contains twelve supertrees.
 The supertrees vary in height and size.
 Spread out elsewhere in the park, you’ll also find six others.
 Planted upon the trees are over 200 species of different flowers, adding colour to the scene.

 To get the most out of your visit the Supertree Grove, I’d recommend climbing up to the OCBC Skyway (S$8).

 This aerial walkway twists through the supertrees.
 It’s suspended 22 metres from the ground.
 From here, you’ll catch incredible bird’s-eye views of the park and grove.

 As beautiful as the supertrees are by day, the best time to wander through the Supertree Grove is after the sun goes down.